 Lucky for me, and lots of others like me, being super busy isn’t the only way to guarantee productivity.
-Having a consistent routine that you stick to even on your least taxing days can yield the same daily sense of accomplishment.
 In addition to increasing productivity, routines are also shown to reduce stress and anxiety, help you make better big decisions and even lead to better sleep.
 The best part?
-Having a routine doesn’t have to mean scheduling every minute of your day.
-By using the tips below, incorporating a routine into your everyday life is easy and rewarding.
+Having a routine doesn’t have to mean scheduling every minute of the day.
+By using the tips below, incorporating a routine into your everyday life is easy & rewarding.

 Wake up and go to bed at the same times every day.

-While it may be tempting to binge watch your favorite Netflix show on a Thursday night or sleep in until noon on a day you don’t have to be up for work, setting consistent hours for sleeping is one of the best things you can do for yourself.
-Not only does a regular bedtime guarantee you’re getting the hours of sleep you need, going to bed and waking up around the same times everyday can also improve the quality of your sleep.
-Bring on the increased energy and productivity!
+While it may be tempting to binge-watch your favorite TV show on a Thursday night, or sleep until noon on a day you don’t have to be up for work, setting consistent hours for sleeping is one of the best things you can do for yourself.
+Not only does a regular bedtime guarantee you’re getting the sleep you need, going to bed and waking up around the same time everyday can improve the quality of your sleep.

 Set regular meal times.

-Choose specific times during the day to eat breakfast, lunch and dinner – and then do your best to stick to your schedule.
-Eating meals at the same time each day makes it easier to plan the rest of the tasks on your to-do list.
-For some, consistent meal times can possibly lead to more energy, better digestion, more regulated blood sugar and even a smaller waistline!
-With all the benefits a meal schedule brings, it makes sense to adhere to it – even on days you aren’t in an office, and especially on days you’re super busy.
-Skipping meals all together can do more damage than you might think.
+Choose flexible times during the day to eat breakfast, lunch and dinner.
+Eating meals at the same time each day does make it easier to plan the rest of your to-do list.
+For some, consistent meal times can lead to more energy, better digestion, & even better-regulated blood sugar!
+Skipping meals, also, can do more damage than you might think.

 Make movement a priority.